 Ductless Mini Split System A/C

 These air conditioners are similar to the duct-free split system air conditioners mentioned earlier.
 The major difference is that they are smaller and make much less noise.
-This helps business owners enjoy the convenience of having a ductless air conditioning system without compromising the appearance of your interior space.
+This helps business owners enjoy the convenience of having a ductless air conditioning system without compromising the appearance of their interior space.
 It should be noted that large rooms or buildings can require that you install multiple ductless mini-split system A/C units before they can begin to cool your space effectively.
 This might reduce the cost-effectiveness of these models, so choose wisely based on the space you have to work with.

 Standard Ducted Split System Air Conditioners

 Standard split systems have an indoor unit, an outdoor unit, and ducts that move the treated air to the necessary rooms.
 Ducted split system air conditioners can be a good solution for restaurants and businesses with multiple areas to heat and cool, but beware.
-They have difficult to diagnose when something goes wrong, so it pays to have professionals on hand who can inspect and maintain your ducted system over time.
+They have difficulty to diagnose when something goes wrong, so it pays to have professionals on hand who can inspect and maintain your ducted system over time.
 This will keep the system working as it should while keeping your energy bills to an absolute minimum.

 Makeup Air Systems